MarkBojeHording/markbojehording/README.md

 - 🌐 **Cross-Industry Solutions** - Expanding into new business verticals
 - 📚 **Open Source** - Sharing automation tools and frameworks

-## 💡 Philosophy

-> "The best AI solution is the one you can see working before you commit to it."

 ## 🤝 Connect With Me

 **Portfolio:** [buildaifor.me](https://buildaifor.me) • **Email:** contact@buildaifor.me